-Similar arrangements appear in the late 15th-century in a work by Perugino in Italy and early in the 16th century Netherlands in a work by Gerard David, where the earthbound Jesus is flanked by cloud borne half-lengths of the Prophets and God the Father appears in His own Person at the top (instead of being represented by the Hand of God, as He sometimes had been).
+Similar arrangements appear in the late 15th-century in a work by Perugino in Italy and early in the 16th century Netherlands in a work by Gerard David, where the earthbound Jesus is flanked by cloud borne images of the Prophets and God the Father appears in His own Person at the top (instead of being represented by the Hand of God, as He sometimes had been).

 Perugia, Collegio dell Cambio